Latest news (for further information on the estuary click here)

 Pattern of closures

+For the period between 1983 and 2011 the estuary was closed for 75% of the time, including one closure for over four years.
 Strong west and south westerly winds that generate storm waves at an oblique angle to the beach and transport large volumes of sand across the entrance appear to be the major factor influencing closures.
 There seems to be no pattern of closures directly related to rainfall (and resultant flows) possibly due to the size of the waterway compared to the size of the catchment.

 Location of flooding

-Inundation occurs at boat ramps, jetties, and fishing platforms at Nowa Nowa during periods of extended closure.
+The steep topography adjoining the estuary means that the area of land subject to inundation when the estuary closes is comparatively small.
+Inundation occurs at boat ramps, jetties, camping areas and fishing platforms at Nowa Nowa during periods of extended closure.
 There may also be restricted access to boat ramps and walking tracks at Lake Tyers.

 Level required for a successful opening